Raphbos/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home is an executable script that changes the working directory to the user's home directory

 3-listfiles is an executable script that displays current directory contents in a long format

+4-listmorefiles is an executable script that displays current directory contents, including hidden files(starting with .) in long format